sedostheatre/sedos.co.uk/input/shows/2017-little-women-the-musical.md

       <div class="video-responsive"><?# YouTube 69M-HyZZ4rU /?></div>
     order: 3
-  - title: PRESS
+  - title: REVIEWS
-    body: |-
+    body: >-
       >The beautiful set design for Sedos’ production, the sheer talent of those playing the March sisters and the clever direction means that I took this award.

       ><footer><cite><a href='http://musicaltheatremusings.co.uk/2017-roundup'>Little Women The Musical, 2017, Musical Theatre Musings (best amateur production of 2017)</a></cite></footer>

       > On realising that I was going to watch an amateur production I embarrassingly didn’t have high hopes for this production of Little Women the Musical – however, within the first few lines, I was proven very wrong.
 The Stock Exchange Dramatic and Operatic Society – better known as Sedos – are an amateur company who I now realise deliver professional standard productions.

       ><footer><cite><a href='https://www.londontheatre1.com/reviews/review-little-women-bridewell-theatre/'>Little Women The Musical, 2017, London Theatre 1</a></cite></footer>
     order: 4
 ---
-**“Some books are so familiar that reading them is like being home again.”**
+> **Some books are so familiar that reading them is like being home again.**

 Against the backdrop of Civil War, aspiring writer Jo hides from life’s difficulties in her attic and pens stories of adventure.